nuuuwan/news_lk3_data/README.md

 The individuals can claim a maximum compensation amount of up to Rs.
 500, 000 by submitting an application to the relevant insurance company within one year of the accident.
 This compensation can be availed from any branch of the insurance company across the island, he explained.

-Alagiyawanna was addressing a press briefing titled “Collective Path to a Stable Country” held at the Presidential Media Centre (PMC) on Friday (22).
+Addressing a press briefing titled “Collective Path to a Stable Country” held at the Presidential Media Centre (PMC) on Friday (22), Alagiyawanna​ further commented:

 ...